jboss-switchyard/quickstarts/camel-sap-binding/Readme.md

 Introduction
 ============
 This quickstart demonstrates the usage of the Camel SAP and it's binding feature, by retrieving a message from SAP ABAP program invocation and creating a flight booking data into SAP tables.
-This quickstart needs SAP instance and Flight Data Application to be setup on it.
+This quickstart needs SAP instance and Flight Data Application to be setup on it (It should be done by just executing SAPBC_DATA_GENERATOR from ABAP editor.
+See http://help.sap.com/saphelp_erp60_sp/helpdata/en/db/7c623cf568896be10000000a11405a/content.htm for more details).
 The SAP JCo library is also needed to be setup as a JBoss module.
 This example application is originally created for JBoss Fuse camel-sap, and then imported as a SwitchYard quickstart.
 You can also see the original README here
     https://github.com/fabric8io/fabric8/blob/6.1.x/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/example-camel-sap/ReadMe.md